Skip to content

 Included with every move:

-Our movers will load and unload all items included in your inventory list.
-Larger or specialty items may require additional manpower, equipment, or fees—please ensure these are disclosed in advance.
+Loading & unloading: Our movers will load and unload all items included in your inventory list.
+Larger or specialty items may require additional manpower, equipment, or fees — please ensure these are disclosed in advance.

 Furniture protection: Standard protection is included for all large furniture.
 We wrap items in heavy-duty moving blankets and secure them with shrink wrap and tape to prevent damage during transit.

-Transportation, tolls, fuel, and mileage: All standard transportation-related costs are built into your quote—no fuel surcharges, toll surprises, or mileage add-ons.
+Transportation, tolls, fuel & mileage: All standard transportation-related costs are built into your quote — no fuel surcharges, toll surprises, or mileage add-ons.

-Disassembly and reassembly: Beds, tables, and other furniture are disassembled at pickup and reassembled at delivery—ensuring safe and efficient handling.
-Please note, disassembly is provided for items listed in your inventory and must be requested in advance.
+Disassembly & reassembly: Beds, tables, and other furniture are disassembled at pickup and reassembled at delivery.
+Disassembly is provided for items listed in your inventory and must be requested in advance.

 Basic liability coverage: All moves include our standard protection at no additional charge.
 You can also upgrade to full-value or transit damage protection for added peace of mind.